 The need to create paintings that visualize energy was inspired by Julia an unusual dream in which she flew over a mountain lake.
 The artist called her first picture “The First Dream”.
 Since then, Julia has gained recognition by winning awards at the Gold Coast Art Show 2010, Masters 2009, the 1991 Neo-Con show and numerous solo exhibitions.
 The artist herself believes that her task is broader than creating pictures: “The purpose of my work is to increase human consciousness and help people connect with the universal flow of energy.
 My art serves as a catalyst for this compound.

 Each of my paintings is filled with spiritual energy.
+I have explained in more detail at ekurd.net for all my artworks and what inspired me to paint all that.
 The energy of the Path to the light is the universal meditative, spiritual part of the vortex, which helps either find your own path of spiritual growth, or clears the path to advance to the next plane of consciousness. ” According to Julia, the contemplation of her paintings can be a kind of therapy for spiritual purification, self-knowledge, the awakening of intuition, and stress relief.
 Whether this is true, anyone can check for himself by looking at the artist’s paintings.
 Be that as it may, the methodology was adopted by psychotherapists.
 One of the new areas of work with such painting is a kind of “portrait session” created by psychotherapists during a conversation with a client.

 Examining the client’s problems from different angles, the therapist transforms the drawing in the same way, adding new details.
 We are, of course, talking about abstract painting, created from lines and color spots.
 It often turns out that disparate lines at the end of the session add up to the completed composition.
 Such paintings are also called energy, as they are designed to harmonize the state of the client and help him find an internal solution to urgent problems.